Opening race at ski worlds postponed due to snowstorm - WTMJ

 Organizers called the women’s combined off with no immediate new date for the race announced, although the International Ski Federation said information about rescheduling would come later.

+“I’m anxiously awaiting Thursday so I can see my mountains and show how beautiful they are,” said Alberto Ghezze, who is in charge of the courses for the organizing committee.

-Still, it’s a rough start for an event that was already deprived of fans due to a nationwide ban on spectators at sports events in Italy amid the coronavirus pandemic.
+Still, it’s a rough start for an event that was already deprived of fans due to a nationwide ban on spectators at sports competitions in Italy amid the coronavirus pandemic.

 Aware of the forecast, organizers had already swapped the two portions of the combined, putting the slalom first and running the super-G as the second leg.
 The winner of the event is determined by adding together the skiers’ times from the two runs.